a-b-street/abstreet/book/src/dev/api.md

     `--edits=name_of_edits`.
   - **GET /map/get-edit-road-command?id=123**: Returns an object that can be modified and then added to map edits.
+  - **GET /map/get-intersection-geometry?id=123**: Returns a GeoJSON object with one feature for the intersection and a feature for all connecting roads.
+The polygon coordinates are measured in meters, with the origin centered at the intersection's center.

 ## Working with the map model